koukel/churn_data_cleaning/README.md

 ## Project Overview

-This project was altered from the first project completed during my MSDA program to use a public data set in order to add to my portfolio.
+This project is based on a project from my graduate program and altered in order to add to my public portfolio.
 This serves as an early example of my abilities as a reference to see how I have grown as a data scientist.
 The data used in this dataset is available in this repository, or can be downloaded [here](https://community.ibm.com/accelerators/catalog/content/Telco-customer-churn).

 In this project I have perfomed data exploration and basic cleaning functions.
 Then the numeric columns from the cleaned data were used in an introductory level PCA analysis.